Spy Kids 2 review

 It's also worth mentioning how that scene treats the Transmooker like it's a weapon that's going to kill the Cortezes.
 We were told that it disables electronics, not kills people.

 It's ridiculous that Carmen and Juni were able to remote pilot the helicopters while they were being held at essential gunpoint.
 Was it not visually obvious that they were doing something?
-Not to mention it's unexplained how their gadgets are able to control the Magnamen's tech?
+Not to mention it's unexplained how their gadgets control the Magnamen's tech?

 The fight scene between Gregorio and Donnogan.
 Why oh why is nobody else helping?
 I mean, I get that it's personal... oh wait, it's not.
 Gregorio has no special connection to Donnogan.